Seams – How to Sew a Plain and Open Seam

 Seams - How to Sew a Plain and Open Seam

 Step 6.
-Check Seam Width
+Check the Seam Width

 On the arm of the sewing machine are markings like 5mm, 10mm, 15mm, 20mm and so on.
 These lines are measured from the needlepoint so you can easily sew the right seam allowances.
-This means you don’t need to measure or mark the seam allowance when you are sewing.
+This means you don’t need to measure or mark the seam allowance when sewing.

 Seams - How to Sew a Plain and Open Seam

 Step 7.
-Place Presser Foot Down
+Place the Presser Foot Down

-Pop the presser foot down to hold the fabric in place.
+Place the presser foot down to hold the fabric in place.

 Seams - How to Sew a Plain and Open Seam

 Step 8.
-Backstitch Seam & Sew Seam
+Sew the Seam

 Seams - How to Sew a Plain and Open Seam